 Neurobiology > About The Laboratory

 The Northcott Neuroscience Laboratory, headed by Professor Garth Nicholson is internationally renowned in the field of molecular genetics of human hereditary neuropathies.
-The group has continued to make important contributions to finding gene mutations causing neurodegeneration of peripheral nerve and motor neurons.
+Under the research leadership of Associate Professor Marina Kennerson, the group has continued to make important contributions to finding gene mutations causing neurodegeneration of peripheral nerve and motor neurons.
 The identification and characterisation of these genes is furthering our understanding of the mechanisms causing degenerative nerve disease.

 Our overall research aims to discover new genes and to understand the underlying pathogenic biology causing inherited peripheral neuropathies such as CMT.
 Our research has an exemplary international record in the discovery of CMT genes and continues to identify genes responsible for several neuromuscular disorders.
-Our group has expertise in genetic linkage studies, bioinformatics, next generation sequencing (NGS) and genome technologies.
+Our group has expertise in genetic linkage mapping, bioinformatics, next generation sequencing (NGS) and has expanded to translational genomics in which the use of patient derived induced pluripotent stem cell motor neuron (iPSC-MN) and C. elegans research have been integrated into the research program.

 Our understanding of the genetics behind CMT will enable us to develop treatments and therapeutic intervention to stop the progression of such neurodegenerative disorders.
-Our research has contributed to the development and implementation for diagnostic testing and has led to the development of novel diagnostic tests for prenatal genetic diagnosis.
+Our research program aims to promote new knowledge for diagnosis and treatment of degenerative nerve disease in an engaging training/mentorship environment for students and career scientists.

 Email enquiries to: firstname.lastname@example.org